Department of Psychology

 - Our students and staff benefit from all the rich opportunities for career and personal development that can be found in the heart of London

-Situated in the heart of London, City's Department of Psychology is a thriving academic community with 300 undergraduate students, 100 Masters students studying on our Health, Organisational, Research Methods and Counselling Psychology courses, 100 DPsych students seeking a professional doctorate and around 30 research students completing their PhDs.
+The Department of Psychology is a thriving academic community with 300 undergraduate students, 100 Masters students studying on our Health, Organisational, Research Methods and Counselling Psychology courses, 100 DPsych students seeking a professional doctorate and around 30 research students completing their PhDs.

 The Department produces research rated as internationally excellent or world leading (3* or 4*), placing it well within the top third of UK institutions (RAE 2008).
 A continuing and consistent investment in attracting researchers with established, recognised expertise has allowed the Department to grow to approximately 26 full-time members of staff.
 The Department is led by Professor Martin Conway, one of the foremost international experts in the field of autobiographical memory.

-Film: an insight into Psychology research at City
+Watch this film for an insight into Psychology research at City

 School of Arts & Social Sciences Postgraduate Scholarships 2014/15

 There are a large number of scholarship opportunities available for UK/EU and international students looking to study postgraduate courses in the School of Arts & Social Sciences starting in September 2014.
 These will be made available as fee waivers worth up to £2,000 and apply to a range of courses.

 For more information please see our postgraduate scholarships page.